SachinGouda/intelligent_course_recommender/README.md

 # Intelligent Course Recommender & Learning Path Q&A 🎓

-A mini app that recommends courses and answers learning path questions using **embeddings + a feedback loop**, with optional OpenAI integration for richer Q&A.
+A mini app that recommends courses and answers learning path questions using **embeddings + a feedback loop**, with optional OpenAI integration for richer Q&A. If no OpenAI API key is provided, the app automatically falls back to local models and rule-based Q&A.

 > For detailed design and architecture, see [DESIGN_NOTE.md](./DESIGN_NOTE.md).